Ecofascism

 Ecofascism, sometimes spelled eco-fascism, is a term used to describe individuals and groups which combine environmentalism with fascism.
-In older literature eco-fascism was viewed as a hypothetical form of totalitarianism based on environmentalism.
-Since the 2010s, a number of individuals and groups have emerged that either self-identify as "ecofascist" or have been labelled as "ecofascist" by academic or journalistic sources.
+In older literature, eco-fascism was viewed as a hypothetical form of totalitarianism based on environmentalism.
+Since the 2010s, a number of individuals and groups have emerged that either self-identify as "ecofascist" or have been labelled as "ecofascist" by academic and journalistic sources.
 These individuals and groups synthesise radical far-right politics with environmentalism; they will typically argue that overpopulation is the primary threat to the environment and that the only solution is a complete halt to immigration or, at their most extreme, genocide against various groups and ethnicities.
 Many far-right political parties have added green politics to their platforms.
 Through the 2010s, ecofascism has also seen increasing support, and subsequently has seen increasing interest from researchers.